These vegan chocolate sugar cookies are soft and delicious and frosted with a gorgeous pink frosting. Super easy and fun to make.

 - Preheat the oven to 350°F (180°C).

-- Add the vegan butter and sugar to the bowl of an electric mixer and cream together.
-Add vanilla and continue to whisk.
+- Add the vegan butter and sugar to the bowl of your stand mixer and cream them together until smooth.
+Add vanilla extract and mix it in.

-- Add dry ingredients to wet and mix in by hand until crumbly.
+- Add dry ingredients to the wet and mix in with a spoon until crumbly.
 Add soy milk (or other non dairy milk) 1 Tbsp at a time until it forms a big ball of cookie dough that will stick together if you roll some of it into a ball.
 You may not need all 5 Tbsp of soy milk, this will entirely depend on the brand of vegan butter that you use.

 - Place the cut out cookies onto a parchment lined baking tray.